 After following Part 1 of this series, your servers can now horizontally scale and you can already serve thousands of concurrent requests.
 But somewhere down the road your application gets slower and slower and finally breaks down.
 The reason: your database.
 It’s MySQL, isn’t it?

-Latest now, the required changes are more radical than just adding more cloned servers and may even require some boldness.
+Now the required changes are more radical than just adding more cloned servers and may even require some boldness.
 In the end, you can choose from 2 paths:

 But even if successfully switched the latest and greatest NoSQL database and let your app do the dataset-joins, soon your database requests will be again slower and slower.
 You will need to introduce a cache.